 04.2.
 Speaker: Mr. Chairman Lorenzo.

-Question from chairman: We should tread the online plenaries as plenaries to approve docs and so on also there?
+Question from chairman: We should treat the online plenaries as plenaries to approve docs and so on also there?

 Joan Borras says ok.

 Juan Carlos also ok.
 Approving docs is allowed in online meeting but organization changes should be approved in in-person meetings.